|Start date:||September 2019|

 A bursary is not required to study this course and ineligibility or failure to secure a bursary does not mean that your place on the course will be withdrawn.

-We do not know if we will be able to offer NHS bursaries for 2018-19 entry, as the allocation process will be reviewed by the Department of Health-led Bursary Prioritisation and Advisory Group.
-Further information is expected at some point over the forthcoming months.
+We do not know if we will be able to offer NHS bursaries for 2019-20 entry, as the allocation process will be reviewed by the Department of Health-led Bursary Prioritisation and Advisory Group.
+Further information is expected at some point during spring/summer 2019.

 Funding your study